aaspip/pyseistr/README.md

 ## Description

 **Pyseistr** is a python package for structural denoising and interpolation of multi-channel seismic data.
+The latest version has incorporated both Python and C (hundreds of times faster) implementations of the embedded functions.
+We keep both implementations for both educational and production purposes.
 This package has a variety of applications in both exploration and earthquake seismology.

 ## Reference
 Chen et al., 2022, Pyseistr: a python package for structural denoising and interpolation of multi-channel seismic data, under review.